Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 ## Scene Setup

-Here you can setup the scene you want to trace rays against by adding or removing instances and geometries within instances or change each instance's mask.
+Here you can setup the scene you want to trace rays against by adding or removing instances, changing the number of geometries within instances, or changing each instance's mask.
 To add an instance use the button below, to remove one double click on its BVH icon or geometries.
-Select an instance by clicking on it to modify its SBT offset, number of geometries and visibility mask with the inputs below.
-Setting to the recommended offset will set a configuration similar to that shown in Figure 2, using Equations 2 and 3.
+Select an instance by clicking on it to modify its SBT offset, number of geometries or visibility mask with the inputs below.
+Setting $$\mathbb{I}_\text{offset}$$ to the recommended offset will set it to match a configuration like that shown in Figure 2, using Equations 2 and 3.
-The geometry ID (\(\mathbb{G}_\text{ID}\)) within the instance is displayed next to each geometry in the widget.
+The geometry ID ($$\mathbb{G}_\text{ID}$$) of each geometry in the instance is displayed next to the geometry in the widget.

 The hit groups accessed by the selected instance will also be highlighted in light blue in the shader binding table.
-Click a specific geometry in the scene to see the corresponding hit group which will be called when intersected by the ray traced in the current trace ray call.
+Click a specific geometry in the scene to see the corresponding hit group which will be called when intersected by a ray traced in the current trace ray call.
-If a geometry would access an out of bounds for the current trace call, it will be highlighted in red.
+If a geometry would access an out of bounds hit group record for the current trace call, it will be highlighted in red.
-If the instance potentially accesses out of bounds hit groups (i.e., across the ray stride) a warning will be displayed when it is selected.
+If a geometry in the instance potentially accesses an out of bounds hit group record (i.e., across the ray stride) a warning will be displayed when it is selected.
 Instances which are masked out of the current ray traversal will be grayed out.